 Bettina wanted to provide a safe haven for those who had no choice but to leave their own country.
 A place that would provide not only yoga classes but also professional, psychological and careers advice - a place that felt like home.

 So she launched the crowdfunding campaign "Citizen2Be," in an attempt to raise money to make her cherished dream a reality.
 "There are many people who would like to help, but who have only two or three hours a week to spare.
 These volunteers should be able to volunteer on a regular basis.
 I'd like to be able to host evening get-togethers as an incentive to get young people on board."

 Bettina's story and dedication illustrate that as with yoga, what matters the most in life are the connections that we make with others, those precious encounters and exchanges.

 The Bochum Association for refugee aid provides similar classes.
 Here, Raphael Hummel offers yoga classes for refugees at his Oyengar-Yoga teachers' studio.
 He teaches an all-male class once a week.

-Many women are traumatized as a result of what they've been through and consequently, have difficulties sleeping.
+Many women are traumatised as a result of what they've been through and consequently, have difficulties sleeping.
 Jilan, herself, often feels overwhelmed by the stories that the women tell her.
-The women's motives for practicing yoga are clear - it equips them with coping strategies that can be used to alleviate their anxiety.
-They learn how to do full-body scans (a progressive relaxation of the muscles), as well as gaining an understanding of the importance of focusing on their breathing.
+The women's motives for practising yoga are clear - it equips them with coping strategies that can be used to alleviate their anxiety.
+They learn how to do body scans (a progressive relaxation of the muscles), as well as gaining an understanding of the importance of focusing on their breath.
 They learn exercises that coordinate movement and breathing, promote a sense of wellbeing, and make them more aware of their bodies.
 Exercises such as these can sometimes be as effective as small gestures; people start to open up and life stories may even be divulged.
 As simple as that may sound, that is often what is needed in life - a little interaction and conversation, both on and off the mat.